jvc56/MineGCG/README.md

 # RandomRacer

-This is RandomRacer, a site that collects and presents statistics
-       and comments from annotated scrabble games on cross-tables.com.
+This is <a href="randomracer.com">RandomRacer.com</a>, a site that collects and presents statistics and comments from annotated scrabble games on <a href="cross-tables.com">cross-tables.com</a>.
+Initial development began August 2018 and in February 2019 the first version was released.

+In October 2019, the site underwent major updates which include:

+ - Mobile-friendly bootstrap reskin.
+ - Front page quote, mistake, and notable games carousels.
+ - Player pictures on player results pages.
+ - Sortable, filterable, and downloadable datatables for all results.
+ - Win Correlation graphs for every statistic on the leaderboard.
+ - Confidence intervals for all Tiles Played statistics.
+ - Dynamic mistake tagging.

+You can learn more about some of these features in later sections.

 # Usage